 After the Brexit referendum in the summer of 2016, the Pound has weakened significantly against both the Euro and the US Dollar.
-Consequently, many people are replacing week long overseas holidays for mini-breaks to manage the increased costs.
+Consequently, many people are replacing week-long overseas holidays with mini-breaks to manage the increased costs.

 Like many Brits with family in Scotland, I learnt to ski in the early 80s at the Scottish resorts of Cairngorm and the Lecht.
 Much has changed in the Scottish ski centres since then.
 Some of the ski areas have invested in artificial snow machines and some of the ski lifts are now very modern indeed.

 The modern gondola lift serving Nevis Range is the only one of its kind in Britain.
 The Nevis gondola transports skiers, climbers and mountain bikers to the highest ski area in Britain in just 12 minutes!

 Here at Stay In Britain, we have compiled a list of some excellent accommodation options near to Scotland’s ski resorts.
 Click on the links below to see what we have on offer!

 - Nevis Range – 20Km pistes – 12 ski lifts

 - Cairngorm – 30Km pistes – 11 ski lifts